niamh-d/niamh-d/README.md

 🙋‍♀️ My name is Niamh (pronounced 'nee-uv').

-📍 I am originally from Ireland 🇮🇪, but have been living in Estonia 🇪🇪 for many years.
+📍 I am originally from Ireland 🇮🇪 but have been living in Estonia 🇪🇪 for many years.

-👩‍💻 I am a full-stack web developer and QA automation engineer.
+👩‍💻 I am a full-stack web developer and QA automation engineer in training.

 🌐 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).

 👷‍♀️ 🎨 My project portfolio is [**here**](https://niamhdoyle.dev/projects).
 My current personal project is a [health and wellbeing app](https://github.com/niamh-d/my-health).

+🔧 I am presenting volunteering by testing at [EuFMD](https://eufmd.info)

-💼 I am currently looking for work as a **web developer** or **software QA engineer/ tester**.
+💼 I am currently looking for work as a **devloper**, **SDET** or **QA automation engineer**.
 My CV is [**here**](https://drive.google.com/file/d/17_s-YbB9e9u17P7QWz5EEePzpQSgAvn0/view).

+🧪 ⚙️ I am currently studying software QA automation and unit testing using Playwright, React Testing Library, Selenium and Java.

 <p>🤩 I am very comfortable with the following technologies and tools:</p>